askfast/askfast-api-java/README.md

 Build
 -----
-Running the ANT will generate the jar file, which will be placed in the bin/ folder.
+Running MAVEN will generate the jar file, which will be placed in the target/ folder.

 Using the Maven artifact
 ------------------------
-Will be intergrated in the next version release.

 Examples
 --------
-TODO